Issues and Trends in Teaching and Learning (Credits: 3) EDTE 201

 Seminar and supervised one-on-one field experience focused on reading assessment of and instruction for individual children and groups of children.

-Internship in Environments for Teaching and Learning (Credits: 3) EDEL 570
+Internship in Environments, Planning, and Motivation for Teaching and Learning (Credits:

-Internship for practice in elementary classrooms (grades 2-6) related to professional roles.
+Internship for practice in elementary classrooms (grades 2-6) related to curriculum design, assessment, interactive teaching, and professional roles.

 Exploration of the principles and theories about teaching and learning as they apply to the field of practice in the context of schools in democratic societies.